 These Sony cards are quick, reliable, and fairly widely available.
 Sony also now has another much faster model that works well but is a bit overkill for this use.

 This is SanDisk's top-of-the-line range, and they work well in this camera.
 This latest version is somewhat overkill however, because they use UHS-II, which most cameras can't fully take advantage of.
 Older versions of the Extreme Pro cards are UHS-I and will still work well (ideally, stick to ones with the U3 rating on them).

 Sony has their own memory card format known as Memory Stick.
 It’s the same size and shape as SD cards and broadly compatible with the SD format, with only minor differences.

-A further complication is that when you do find them, there seem to be an unusual number of counterfeit cards.
-So I’d recommend caution when buying them such as sticking to reputable retailers, buying only Sony originals, and steering clear of knockoffs from brands like “Sonyy” or brands you’ve never heard of.
+A further complication is that when you do find them, there seems to be an unusual number of counterfeit cards.
+So I’d recommend caution when buying them, such as sticking to reputable retailers, buying only Sony originals, and steering clear of knockoffs from brands like “Sonyy” or brands you’ve never heard of.

 Overall, I’d generally recommend using an SDXC card in the Sony a6000 rather than going to extra effort to hunt down a Sony Memory Stick.
 But if you want to use only Sony products (they also make SD cards, by the way, and very good ones–see above), you can find 32GB Memory Stick cards at Amazon.
 Finding the 64GB cards is harder.

 Video Bitrates of the Sony a6000

 The Sony a6000 records video with a variable bitrate.
 What that means is that it tries to adjust the amount of data being used to the image in the frame.
 A moving, detailed scene will use a higher bitrate than a still scene.